 Galilee, which the Romans considered the northern part of the land of Palestine, was the focal point of many miracles and events in the life of our Savior.
 At least five of his twelve disciples were living in the region when He called them to be apostles.
-Nineteen out of the thirty-two parables Jesus gave were spoken in Galilee.
-Twenty-five of Jesus' thirty-three great miracles were performed in the area.
+Nineteen out of the thirty-two parables Jesus gave he spoke in Galilee.
+Twenty-five of Jesus' thirty-three great miracles were also in the area.
 Jesus' very first public miracle was at the wedding in Cana of Galilee, as well as his last one performed on the shore of Galilee's sea after his resurrection.
-It was from Galilee that Jesus gave his well-known message known as "the sermon on the mount" (Matthew 5 - 7; Luke 6:20 - 49).
+It was from Galilee that Jesus gave his well-known New Testament message known as "the sermon on the mount" (Matthew 5 - 7, Luke 6:20 - 49).

-Perea (a Greek word which means "opposite country"), an area that lies east of the Jordan and the Dead Sea.
+Perea (a Greek word that means "opposite country"), an area that lies east of the Jordan and the Dead Sea